practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/README.md

 In the technical space I still have to see the industrial corner which is prominently using functional programming.

+You may also have a look at [Array-oriented languages](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/03%20-%20array-oriented%20languages#array-oriented-languages).

 <br/>

 ##_end